 Data Hub is a service for launching and managing workload clusters powered by Cloudera Runtime (Cloudera’s unified open source distribution including the best of CDH and HDP).
 Data Hub clusters can be created on AWS, Microsoft Azure, and Google Cloud Platform.

 Data Hub includes a set of cloud optimized built-in templates for common workload types, as well as a set of options allowing for extensive customization based on your enterprise’s needs.
 Furthermore, it offers a set of convenient cluster management options such as cluster scaling, stop, restart, terminate, and more.
 All clusters are secured via wire encryption and strong authentication out of the box, and users can access cluster UIs and endpoints through a secure gateway powered by Apache Knox.
 Access to S3 cloud storage from Data Hub clusters is enabled by default (S3Guard is enabled and required in Runtime versions older than 7.2.2).

 The following diagram describes simplified Data Hub architecture:

 Data Hub clusters can be launched, managed, and accessed from the Management Console.
 All Data Hub clusters are attached to a Data Lake that runs within an environment and provides security and governance for the environment's clusters.

 Data Hub provides a set of shared resources and allows you to register your own resources that can be reused between multiple Data Hub clusters.
-As illustrated in the following diagram, these resources (cluster definitions, cluster templates, recipes, and image catalogs) can be managed in the Management Console and shared between multiple Data Hub clusters:
+As illustrated in the following diagram, these resources (cluster definitions, cluster templates, cluster template overrides, recipes, and image catalogs) can be managed in the Management Console and shared between multiple Data Hub clusters: